Chute Boxe Academy: Post-Pride era

 With the demise of PRIDE FC in late 2007, coinciding with the departure of its first mass-appeal superstar Wanderlei Silva around the same time, Chute Boxe entered a new era.
 Moreover, the Rua brothers, Mauricio and Murilo, and Andre "Dida" Amade, also departed Chute Boxe to start their own gym.
 One of the top instructors, Rafael Cordeiro, also left around that time to found his own gym in the US, Kings MMA.

 However, up and coming fighters, such as lightweight Jean Silva, have augmented their talent.
 In addition, fighter Evangelista Santos has recently competed in Strikeforce as well as his ex-wife, female fighter Cristiane "Cyborg" Santos, who is currently Chute Boxe's most marketable fighter.

+In 2018 UFC fighter Charles "do Bronx" Oliveira joined Chute Boxe Diego Lima in São Paulo starting a 10-fight win streak.
+According to him, his former gym Macaco Gold Team (headed by Jorge "Macaco" Patino, a Chute Boxe alumni) was mostly focused BJJ with complementary striking, and he felt he needed to improve his striking game.
+Patino is still his BJJ coach but now he is complemented with Chute Boxe's aggressive Muay Thai style.
+In 2021 he became the UFC Lightweight Champion after defeating Michael Chandler with a T.K.O.
+In 2023, Oliveira was awarded a black prajied in Muay Thai by Rudimar Fedrigo.